CJ42/Solidity-Compiler-Debug-List/README.md

 All the errors and warnings listed below are referenced to the original source file + line number for better analysis.
 Some explanations and solutions are provided to help debugging.

+**NB: ** This might be a good idea to list it link here : https://dotorgstyleguide.wordpress.com/outline/layout/columns/

 # The Full List

 **All of these Error and Warning messages are visible in the C++ source code of the Solidity compiler, available at** [https://github.com/ethereum/solidity/tree/develop/libsolidity/analysis](https://github.com/ethereum/solidity/tree/develop/libsolidity/analysis)